War Cross (Greece): Establishment and history

 The first version was established by the Venizelist "National Defence" Government on 28 February 1917, and confirmed by Royal Decree on 31 October, shortly after the entry of the whole of Greece in the First World War.
 Its creation was inspired by the French Croix de guerre, and it was awarded to military personnel of all branches for acts of valour in the Macedonian front (1916–1918), the Allied Expedition to Ukraine (1919) and the Greco-Turkish War of 1919–1922 (rarely after 1920 due to its Venizelist connotations).
 In addition, from 1919, the first class could be awarded to the war flags of distinguished regiments.

 Design and awards

 The medal was designed by the French sculptor André Rivaud, featuring a silver medal consisting of a vertical sword on a circular wreath, with a horizontal plaque, bearing the ancient Spartan motto "Η ΤΑΝ Η ΕΠΙ ΤΑΣ" ("[return home] either with your shield, or upon it") underneath.
 The reverse bears the inscription "ΕΛΛΑΣ" ("Greece") and underneath the dates "1916–1917".
 The ribbon was black, edged with blue, and 35–37 mm wide.
 The cross was awarded in three classes, distinguished by the devices born on the ribbon: the 3rd class being plain, the 2nd class bearing a bronze five-pointed star, and the 1st class a bronze palm leaf.
 Subsequent awards were designated by the addition of silver five-pointed stars on the ribbon.

+Later use

+The 1917 design was later adopted as the insignia of the Sacred Squadron, and post-war, used by the State for disabled veterans, including license plates.